medic-code/bread-code-website/_posts/2020-08-20-sourdough-flour-in-germany.md

 ---
 layout: post
-title: "The Ultimate Guide To Shopping Bread Flour in Germany"
+title: "Which Flour To Use for Sourdough in Germany?"
 categories: tutorial
 author: Hendrik Kleinwächter
 description: This is a small guide on shopping excellent bread flour for your sourdough in Germany.
+permalink: "/tutorial/2020/08/20/sourdough-flour-in-germany.html"
 ---

 I have been asked many times which flour you should be using for baking sourdough in Germany.
-In many tutorials you see people using bread flour.
+In many tutorials you see people using bread flour for instance.
+It's a great flour as it typically has a higher gluten content.

+# The different flours in Germany

 Some suggest to use T812 flour, but this is a myth.
 This is not bread flour.
 The type indicates how many minerals remain in mg after burning 100 grams of the flour.
 So a T550 would have 550mg left, a T812 812mg and so on. `Vollkorn` has no label as it is the pure grain.
 The higher the type the more parts of the bran you have in your flour.
 This makes it more healthy, but also has negative effects on building a gluten network.
 The bran cuts into your gluten network.